actris-cloudnet/dataportal-docs/netcdf.md

 ## Files and filenames

 Files should use the netCDF4 classic file format.
-Each level 1 (instrumental or model data) or level 2 (meteorological product) file should contain data from a single day.
+Each level 1 (instrumental or model data) or level 2 (geophysical product) file should contain data from a single day.
 The times reported in the file should be in hours UTC, so for instruments that operate continuously, each individual file should run from midnight to midnight UTC.